MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/Arm_Overview.md

 ### Device Drivers

 Device drivers must be built natively for ARM64 to run on Windows IoT Enterprise on Arm.
-ARM64 drivers for many commonly used devices are provided by Microsoft in Windows, the processor vendor, or the board manufacturer in a board's Board Support Package (BSP).
-In addition, many device vendors provide drivers for their devices through either Windows Update or through 3rd-party support channels.
+ARM64 drivers for many commonly used devices are provided in Windows or in a board's Board Support Package (BSP).
+In addition, many device vendors provide drivers for their devices through Windows Update or 3rd-party support channels.
 For a device without an available driver, you need to work with the device vendor to get one or write one yourself.

 Learn more about writing and deploying drivers the [Windows IoT Enterprise device driver documentation](../OS-Features/Device-Drivers.md).